‘Conan Exiles’ Evolves Building With Player Friendly Tweaks

 Conan Exiles is currently targeting a January 31 release into Steam Early Access on the PC.
 An Xbox One version is also planned for the spring as part of the console’s Game Preview Program.
 PlayStation 4 owners will have to wait for a full release.

-[Featured Image by Funcom / YouTube]
+[Featured Image by Funcom/YouTube]